grantjenks/python-runstats/README.rst

 Note how this behaviour differs from the two previous classes.
 When two `ExponentialMovingStatistics` are added the decay of the left object is used for the new object.
-The clear method resets the object to its state at construction.
-The `len` method as well as minimum and maximum are not supported.
+The clear method resets the object to its state at construction. `len`, minimum and maximum are not supported.

 .. code-block:: python